Want to jump straight to the answer?

 • Execution: Break-retest + RSI divergence; take profits at prior swing or 2.0R.

-• Structure: Sim-only vs derivatives distribution to SG retail; ask for license types if claimed.
+• Structure: Sim-only vs CFD distribution to SG retail (ask for license types if claimed).

-• Payouts: FAST/PayNow and bank transfers via established processors; confirm fees/FX and timelines.
+• Payouts: Prefer FAST/PayNow through Deel/Wise or bank processors; confirm fees/FX.

 • All-in cost: Evaluation + resets + platform/data + payout + FX.

-• Evidence: Payout proofs, dispute handling SLAs, stable T&Cs.
+• Evidence: Payout proofs; dispute SLAs; stable T&Cs.

 Best Prop Trading Firms in Singapore